Emergency Medical Services, Associate in Applied Science Degree

 EMS graduates are employed at fire departments, emergency services providers, hospitals organizations and clinics throughout the Clinton, Muscatine and Scott County area.

-- National Registry Written Pass Rate Success: 92.9%
+- National Registry Written Pass Rate Success: 100 percent

-- National Registry Practical Pass Rate Success: 100%
+- National Registry Practical Pass Rate Success: 100 percent

 Locations: Scott Community College